-Last but not least is the belly fat-beating habit every lazy girl can get behind: Get more sleep.
+Last but not least is the belly-fat-beating habit we can all get behind: Get more sleep.
 One overlooked (and easily fixable) reason you're not losing belly fat is simply that you are not getting enough sleep.
-Research has found that sleep deprivation messes with your metabolism, thus making it difficult to burn fat cells.
-Once you try your hand at the array of lazy girl–friendly options above, make sure to finish off the day with some quality shut-eye to allow your body to get to work on itself while you catch some Zs.
+Research has found that sleep deprivation messes with your metabolism, thus making it difficult to burn fat.
+Once you’ve had a full day of making all the best diet and fitness decisions to promote that flat stomach you’re after, make sure to get some quality shut-eye to allow your body to get to work on itself while you catch some Z's.
 According to the National Sleep Foundation, adults need seven to nine hours of sleep per night.

 McKeown, N. M., Troy, L. M., Jacques, P. F., Hoffmann, U., O'Donnell, C. J., & Fox, C. S. (2010).
 Whole- and Refined-Grain Intakes are Differentially Associated With Abdominal Visceral and Subcutaneous Adiposity in Healthy Adults: the Framingham Heart Study.
 The American Journal of Clinical Nutrition, 92(5), 1165–1171.

 Snitker, S., Fujishima, Y., Shen, H., Ott, S., Pi-Sunyer, X., Furuhata, Y., Sato, H., & Takahashi, M. (2009).
 Effects of Novel Capsinoid Treatment on Fatness and Energy Metabolism in Humans: Possible Pharmacogenetic Implications.
 The American Journal of Clinical Nutrition, 89(1), 45–50.